Special metrics in hypercomplex geometry: Examples and constructions

 \subsection{Some non-compact HKT-Einstein manifolds}

-We conclude this Section providing other examples of invariant HKT-Einstein manifolds.
-This time the examples are non-compact and they are simply-connected solvable Lie groups.
-We shall consider all $ 4 $-dimensional solvable Lie algebras, which are classified in \cite{Barberis}.
+We now provide examples of invariant HKT-Einstein metrics on non-unimodular, simply-connected $4$-dimensional solvable Lie groups, classified in \cite{Barberis}.
 By dimensional reasons they all are HKT and we show here that they actually are HKT-Einstein.
 Except for the abelian Lie algebra we have three cases to consider.
-Again, we adopt the convention explained at the beginning of the Section regarding the coframe and the hypercomplex structure.

 \begin{es} Here we take into account the Lie algebra $ \mathfrak{aff}(\C) $ of the affine motion group of $ \C $.
-The structure equations are
+The structure equations are: